cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

     ensure that the foreign key columns are selected.
 Failing to select foreign key fields will cause associated data to not be present in the final result.

-It is also possible to restrict deeply nested associations using the dot notation::
+It is also possible to restrict deeply-nested associations using the dot notation::

     $query = $articles->find()->contain([